po1sigala/live/01-Class-Content/05-Third-Party-APIs-dev/01-Activities/22-Stu_jQuery_UI_Widgets/README.md

   * Add an `Autocomplete` widget that will find and select from a pre-populated list of values as they type in the `Skill Name` field.

+    * Add an array of various skills to use in the widget.

-  * Add a `Datepicker` widget that will show month and year dropdowns in place of the static month/year header. **Hint**: Look for "Display month & year menus" in the list of examples.
+  * Add a `Datepicker` widget that will show month and year dropdowns in place of the static month/year header.
+Look for "Display month & year menus" in the list of examples on the `Datepicker` widget page.

 ## Hint(s)

-* You can refer to the [jQuery UI Demos](https://jqueryui.com/demos/) to find more information on the `Autocomplete` and `Datepicker` widgets.
+* You can refer to the [jQuery UI Docs](https://jqueryui.com/demos/) to find more information on the `Autocomplete` and `Datepicker` widgets.